frederic-perez/AmE-dictionary/data/dictionary.md

 __mopping up__
 __moral__
 __morale__ _n_ :five::hammer: _The sunken morale left by defeats._
-__morass__ _n_ :six: /muh-RASS/ (morasses) __1__ Morass is used literally to refer to an area of soft, wet ground, especially a marsh or swamp.
+__morass__ _n_ :seven: /muh-RASS/ (morasses) __1__ Morass is used literally to refer to an area of soft, wet ground, especially a marsh or swamp.
 A tract of swampy low-lying land. _I’m often late getting to work when mud season turns my dirt road into an all but impassable morass._ __2__ It is also often used figuratively to mean “a complicated or unpleasant situation that is difficult to get out of or to move through.”
 A disordered or muddled situation or circumstance, esp one that impedes progress.
-Something that hinders, engulfs, or overwhelms. _A morass of details._ _We slog through a morass of tangled brambles and hidden pitfalls._ _Social media can make it difficult to discern the truth of something amid the morass of misinformation._
+Something that hinders, engulfs, or overwhelms. _A morass of details._ _We slog through a morass of tangled brambles and hidden pitfalls._ _Social media can make it difficult to discern the truth of something amid the morass of misinformation._ __3__ A book of magical knowledge, especially one containing spells.
 __moratorium__ _n_ :two::hammer:
 __moray eel__ _n_
 __morbid__ _adj_